upitfitriani12/Digital-Marketplace-with-Wallet-and-Transaction-Management/backend/fitmart-application/README.md

     "message": "Failed to Delete Transaction"
 }
 ```
-- Response Error (using token user) : 404 Not Found
+- Response Error (using user token) : 404 Not Found
 ```json
 {
     "data": null,